IsaacOribamise/Building-a-Resilient-Cybersecurity-Home-Lab/README.md

 - <b>📝 STEP 4: Connect VMs in a Network > In VirtualBox, select each VM and go to "Settings" > "Network."
 Choose the "Bridged Adapter" for each VM to connect them to the same network.</b>

 - <b>📝 STEP 5: We explore and practice: As I said we are only setting up the Home lab and connecting each tool, then using it for future projects.
-So keep watch for the next project]
+So keep watch for the next project] </b>

+<h2>💡 key lessons and takeaways from this project:</h2>
+I laid the foundation for a secure and controlled environment where I can explore, learn, and experiment with various cybersecurity tools and techniques.
+Understanding how the virtual world works, understanding these tools, and the purpose they serve.
+So stay tuned for more exciting projects that lie ahead! 🌐💻🚀

 <h2> 🤳 Connect with me:</h2>